xgui17/CSE151A/README.md

 ## 7. Collaboration
-Nan Huang, Yi Zhang, and Luran Zhang worked as a team, collaborated and mainly contributed to the code and ReadME part of the Preprocessing, Model 2 - Random Forest Regressor, Discussion, and Conclusion part of the project.
+**Nan Huang**, **Yi Zhang**, and **Luran Zhang** worked as a team, collaborated and mainly contributed to the code and ReadME part of the Preprocessing, Model 2 - Random Forest Regressor, Discussion, and Conclusion part of the project.
 We all gave feedback during each step.

-Jason helped to search dataset to use, made visualizations on `Area` and `Production`, participated in making the linear regression model with interaction terms, and also searched graphs to help narrate the story in this project.
-Andrew helped create visualizations for numerical data, participated in developing the linear regression model with interaction terms, and wrote the introduction and assisted with creating figures.
+**Jason Dai** helped to search dataset to use, made visualizations on `Area` and `Production`, participated in making the linear regression model with interaction terms, and also searched graphs to help narrate the story in this project.

+**Andrew Zhao** helped create visualizations for numerical data, participated in developing the linear regression model with interaction terms, and wrote the introduction and assisted with creating figures.

-Shentong Li took on the dual role of a coder and writer for our third model (neural network).
+**Shentong Li** took on the dual role of a coder and writer for our third model (neural network).
 Additionally, Shentong also wrote the documentation and explanation for Model 3.

-Xiaoyu Gui also served as a coder and writer for Model 3, working alongside Shentong to develop the neural network.
-Xiaoyu was also responsible for writing the documentation and explanation for Model3.
+**Xiaoyu Gui** was also a coder and writer for Model 3, working alongside Shentong to develop the neural network.
+Xiaoyu was also responsible for refining the final writeup and adding writeup to each step.

-Yuhe Tian served as a coder and writer who focused on the coding and descriptions in the Exploratory Data Analysis (EDA) part, and the methods and the results sections of our final write-up.
+**Yuhe Tian** served as a coder and writer who focused on the coding and descriptions in the Exploratory Data Analysis (EDA) part, and the methods and the results sections of our final write-up.